 Increase Your Connection Request Acceptance Rate

-Once you’ve found the right people, LinkedIn will look at how successful you are at connecting with them.
-You’ll need a mean connection request.
+Once you've found the right people, LinkedIn will look at how successful you are at connecting with them which directly impacts your SSI score.

 Ideally, you'll do your research for leads and personalize your LinkedIn connection note:

-• Reference the things you have in common
+• Reference the things you have in common to build relationships

 • Mention the challenges you've found while researching their company

-• Reference their content in your connection request
+• Reference their content in your connection request to show genuine engagement with insights

-2.3.
-How to Build Relationships on LinkedIn
+4.3.
+How to Build Relationships on LinkedIn (Pillar 3)

-Engage with people
+Engage with People

 Sales Triggers + Connections + Insights = Relevant DMs

 If you want to heat up your leads before you pitch, use Sales Navigator to establish sales triggers.
-Get relevant information when the lead’s company changes structure, raises funding, etc.
+Get relevant information when the lead's company changes structure, raises funding, etc. This helps you engage with insights at the perfect moment.

 Communicate with Happy Customers

-Connect with your satisfied customers on LinkedIn and talk to them.
-While this may not directly help your prospecting, you will have higher response and acceptance rates, so your SSI score will increase.
+While this may not directly help your prospecting, you will have higher response and acceptance rates, so your SSI score will increase as you build relationships with existing clients.

 Increase Your Post Engagement